Maxlinn/Maxlinn/README.md

     - Top schools of AI in China: Leading research agency of IR, NLP, CV and other AI-related topics.
     - Currently focusing on *multi-modality*, used to study *chatbots*.

+## Commit History

+Thanks to cool project [[CatsJuice/ssr-contributions-img](https://github.com/CatsJuice/ssr-contributions-img)]!

+![](https://ssr-contributions-svg.vercel.app/_/Maxlinn?chart=3dbar&gap=0.6&scale=4&gradient=true&animation=raise&animation_duration=0.01&animation_delay=0.005&format=svg&weeks=30&theme=native&widget_size=midium)

 ## Explanation of Empty Repositories

 You may discover that there are so many empty repositories created by me.
 These are the ideas✨ come across me in my daily life.
 In the past i wrote them on memos or blogs, but now here is more appropriate to collect them.
+Hope these ideas✨ would inspire you somehow :)

 Due to the limitation of energy and skills, few of them were actually carried out, but I will fight to do more.

-Hope these ideas✨ would inspire you somehow :)

-## Commit History

-Thanks to cool project [[CatsJuice/ssr-contributions-img](https://github.com/CatsJuice/ssr-contributions-img)]!

-![](https://ssr-contributions-svg.vercel.app/_/Maxlinn?chart=3dbar&gap=0.6&scale=4&gradient=true&animation=raise&animation_duration=0.01&animation_delay=0.005&format=svg&weeks=30&theme=native&widget_size=midium)
+The repositories marked with my star⭐ are ongoing!